AigangNetwork/aigangnetwork.github.io/README.md

 ## Contribution

-Everyone is welcome to contribute in development, testing, insurance products creating, risk models calculations, marketing, communication, etc...
-Our goal is to create open source insurance platform where all insurance specialists can easily enter and help us make this product stronger and more popular.
+Everyone is welcome to contribute to development, testing, insurance products creation, risk model calculations, marketing, communication, etc...
+Our goal is to create an open source insurance platform where all insurance specialists can easily enter and help us make this product stronger and more popular.